leoloso/gatowebsites/content/docs/library/_default/send-a-farewell-email-to-users-who-unsubscribe-from-convertkit.md

 ---
 title: Send a farewell email to users who unsubscribe from ConvertKit (via a webhook)
-metaDesc: "Receive, process, and execute an action using data submitted by ConvertKit (or any other service)"
+description: "Receive, process, and execute an action using data submitted by ConvertKit (or any other service)"
 socialImage: /assets/GatoGraphQL-logo-suki.png
 #order: 100
 referencedTutorialLessonSlugs: